hyp3r5pace/crowdfunding-platform-avalanche/README.md

 }
 ```

-Now we will define a function which will create a new project.
+Now we will define a function that will create a new project.

 ```solidity
 // Create a new project and updates the addressProjectsList and projects array